schalowj/panopticon/README.md

 Panopticon is intended to provide a visual map display capability for IDS (or other) alert similar to those vendor animated threat map sites that everyone has running in their SOC.
 But useful.

-It is a CherryPY-based web server with an HTML5 (paper.js) front-end map display ("Oh, the colors!").
+It is a cherrypy-based web server with an HTML5 (paper.js) front-end map display ("Oh, the colors!").
 It is able to receive JSON alerts via a simple HTTP API from something like Logstash.
 It then feeds them to anyone watching the alert map in their browser (or on the 'big screen' in the SOC).

 ## Installation

-Panopticon is written in *Python 3* and both that *CherryPY*.
+Panopticon is written in *Python 3* and both that *cherrypy*.
 The included scripts for generating test alerts also require *requests*.

 Eventually, it will be available via *pip*, but today...copy and run any way you can run a CherryPY server.
 The most straight-forward:

     cd /wherever/you/put/the/files
     python panopticon.py  (or python3 panopticon.py if you are on a Linux distro that is trying to have both Python 3 and 2.7)

- Of course, you can get fancy and daemonize it, etc. like any other CherryPY app.
+ Of course, you can get fancy and daemonize it, etc. like any other *cherrypy* app.
 Look at the instructions in the CherryPY docs.

 ## Configuration